hashicorp/vault/website/source/docs/audit/file.html.md

 # Audit Backend: File

 The `file` audit backend writes audit logs to a file.
 This is a very simple audit
 backend: it appends logs to a file.

+## Rotation

-It does not currently assist with any log rotation.
+The backend does not currently assist with any log rotation.
+There are very stable and feature-filled log rotation tools already, so we recommend using existing tools.

+As of 0.6.2, sending a `SIGHUP` to the Vault process will cause `file` audit backends to close and re-open their underlying file, which can assist with log rotation needs.

 ## Format